Cross-Origin Resource Sharing¶

 Enabling CORS for specific endpoints¶

-The example below shows how to enable CORS only for certain endpoints:
+The example below demonstrates how to enable CORS only for specific endpoints:

 app.use_cors()